Installation#

 and following the cluster deployment instructions, cluster installation boils down to a single command:

-log message, indicating that every component of a KNE cluster has been successfully deployed.
-At this point, it is helpful to check that the cluster and its components are running healthy.
+The deployment process should finish without errors, stating that every component of a KNE cluster has been deployed successfully.
+At this point, it is helpful to check that the cluster and its components are healthy.

 Ensure that a kind cluster named kne